makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================
+As usual please start by forking this repo.

-This application is a Twitter clone, that will allow the users to post messages to a public stream.
+We are going to write a little Twitter clone that will allow the users to post messages to a public stream.

 Features:
 -------